ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

-Harmonic analysis using the frequency sweep Krylov method
+Harmonic analysis using the frequency-sweep Krylov method
 =========================================================

 This example shows how to use the Krylov method in `PyMAPDL <https://mapdl.docs.pyansys.com/>`_ for harmonic